 This word arouses a lot of curiosity, so much so that more than 50,000 people look for that word every month.
-In this article we will do a deep search in the meaning of dattebayo.
+In this article we will do an in-depth search on the meaning of dattebayodattebane and dattebasa.

 - BA - ば - used to express results and conditions;

 - YO - よ - particle for emphasis (hey!);

 O ttebayo it is not used in Japanese, but it gives a feeling of extreme determination, motivation, uneducated, abrupt and childish.
 O teba [てば] also gives the impression of boredom and emotional closeness to someone, or it can simply be a “come on, hey hey” as if Naruto had been bothered and restless all the time.

 Theba [てば] is a very common particle in the Japanese language, you have probably heard a character wanting to draw the attention of Someone in the anime saying neeetebaaa?
 The naruto speech ends up being a junction of gives [だ], teba [てば] and yo [よ].

 In the English version of Naruto they sometimes translated the dattebayo as "Believe!".
 In Portuguese they sometimes translated as “Connect!”Or”I am right!“.
 It is not a necessary translation, ttebayo is nothing more than a slogan that Naruto uses to make his phrases more original and unique.